SihanUdayaratna03/Astro-AI/README.md

 ## Agentic RAG Workflow (LangGraph)

-When a user asks a question, Astro AI delegates to a **LangGraph Agent** — a cyclic reasoning loop that decides whether to search the database, calculate, or synthesize a final answer.
-The model used for each request is dynamically injected via **LangGraph RunnableConfig**, making the full model tier system completely stateless and scalable.
+When a user asks a question, Astro AI delegates to a **LangGraph Agent** — a cyclic reasoning loop that decides whether to search the vector database, query the relational knowledge graph, calculate math, or synthesize a final answer.

 ```mermaid
 graph TD